MomoRC-tech/HELIOS-EC-370-pro-Homeassistant/README.md

 - Diagnostic sensor `device_clock_drift_min` (disabled by default): shows current drift (minutes) between device clock and HA host time.
  - Diagnostic binary sensor `device_clock_in_sync` (disabled by default): true if drift <= threshold.
  - Text sensor `Geräteuhr Status` indicates "unknown/loading/ok".

+Date/time protocol notes
+- Reads: The device may provide date and/or time responses under Var 0x07.
+This integration reads Var 0x07 only; it does not issue Var 0x08 read requests.
+- Writes: Time writes to Var 0x08 are supported, but read-backs for Var 0x08 are not queued; confirmation relies on subsequent Var 0x07 reads.
+- ACK/status frames are logged only and never interpreted as values.

 ---